- blue moon (n.)

 Yf they say the mone is blewe,

-Though this might refer to calendrical calculations by the Church, so that the general sense of the term and the specific one (commonly misinterpreted as "second full moon in a calendar month," but actually a quarterly calculation) are difficult to disentangle.
-In either case, the sense of blue is obscure.
+Though this might refer to calendrical calculations by the Church.
+Thus the general "rareness" sense of the term is difficult to disentangle from the specific calendrical one (commonly misinterpreted as "second full moon in a calendar month," but actually a quarterly calculation).
+In either case, the sense of blue here is obscure.
 Literal blue moons do sometimes occur under extreme atmospheric conditions.

 We must beleve that it is true.